Recommended procedures and tips to use our API.

-- Batch Requests - Batch your API calls for greater efficiency",
+Batch your API calls for greater efficiency.

-- Storing and retrieving objects - Campaign, ad set, and ad objects limit the number of each object allowed in an ad account.
+Campaign, ad set, and ad objects limit the number of each object allowed in an ad account.
 Manage objects around those limits.

 For paging response data, see the Graph API Pagination.

 You should store user IDs, session keys, and the ads account ID so it is easy to programmatically access them and keep them together.
 This is important because any calls made with an account ID belonging to one user and the session key for another user will fail with a permissions error.
 Any storage of user data must be done in compliance with Facebook Platform Terms and Developer Policies.

 Run frequent reports on your campaigns, as suggested bids change dynamically in response to bidding by competitors using similar targeting.
 Bid suggestions get updated within a few hours, depending upon the bidding of competitors.